6/8/2024

 • NICE.
 (2017).
 Sepsis: Risk stratification tools.
 Available: https://www.nice.org.uk/guidance/ng51/resources/algorithm-for-managing-suspected-sepsis-in-children-aged-511-years-in-an-acute-hospital-setting-91853485525.
 Last accessed 17th Sep 2021.

-If you or a loved one have suffered harm from poor clinical care and you’re considering a medical negligence claim, feel free to contact us now.
+If you or a loved one have suffered harm from poor clinical care and you’re considering a medical negligence claim, call or email us now.
+Alternatively, request a call back.
 Our expert team is ready to listen and help you explore your options.

 By clicking submit you acknowledge reading and accepting our Privacy Policy and consent to being contacted by our employee.